TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Permissions.rst

 group level, for example:

 ..  code-block:: typoscript
-    :caption: EXT:my_extension/Configuration/user.tsconfig
+    :caption: EXT:my_extension/Configuration/TsConfig/User/permissions.tsconfig

     options.defaultUploadFolder = 3:users/uploads/

 There are a number of circumstances where it might be convenient to change the default upload folder.
-The PSR-14 event :ref:`AfterDefaultUploadFolderWasResolvedEvent` exists to provide maximum flexibility in that regard.
+The hook :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['t3lib/class.t3lib_userauthgroup.php']['getDefaultUploadFolder']` exists to provide maximum flexibility in that regard.
 For example, take a look at the extension `default_upload_folder`_, which makes it possible to define a default upload folder for a given field of a given table (using custom TSconfig).

 ..  _default_upload_folder: https://github.com/beechit/default_upload_folder